Language selection

 We are increasing efforts to detect and intercept fentanyl, other illegal drugs, and precursor chemicals coming into and leaving Canada.
 Canada is a very small source of fentanyl coming into the United States.

-Strengthening security and defense
+Strengthening security and defence

 Our common goal of strengthening continental defence and ensuring global peace has led to strong Canada-United States cooperation between our defence and security agencies.